-Policy Area: Other Policy Policy: National Protocol o n IBBS Stages: Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6 Estimated Completion Date n/a n/a 3.1.12 3.1.17 3.1.18 3.1.20 Narrative • Project, recently conducted an assessment in three Central Asian to standardize the IBBS develop IBBS protocols and to obtain leglislative The country will require additional time to implement IBBS with technical support from the USG.
+Policy: National Protocol o Policy: National Protocol on IBBS Stages: Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6 Estimated Completion Date n/a n/a 3.1.12 3.1.17 3.1.18 3.1.20 Narrative ely ten years ago.
+While the country adopted IBBS practices when the practice was first introduced, CDC, through the Columbia ICAP Support Project, recently conducted an assessment in three Central Asian countries.
+Initial findings suggest that more intensive training and the devleopment of standard operationg protocols/procedures (SOPs) are necessary CDC and Columbia will promote the developmen t of a policy to standardize the IBBS develop IBBS protocols and to obtain leglislative and regulatory endorseme The country will require additional time to implement IBBS with technical support from the USG.
 The country will evaluate IBBS only after the country has had sufficient time to routinize the pactice of preparing for and undertaking IBBS for selected key populations annually.